hansmorb/docker-flarum/README.md

 This repository provides a stable and working `docker-compose` setup for Flarum, based on the popular `mondedie/docker-flarum` configuration, updated and fixed for a modern Flarum environment in `kitbur/docker-flarum` and forked by myself (`hansmorb/docker-flarum`) to have more control over the image.

+Another main difference to the `mondedie/docker-flarum` and `kitbur/docker-flarum` repo is, that the variables are passed to the docker-compose file through the .env file.
+We do this so that we can make changes in the docker-compose in this repo.

 This image was originally using Alpine 3.18 and PHP 8.2.
 Currently we are using PHP 8.4 and Alpine 3.22.
 Some documentation might still mention the old versions by accident.

 ## Tagged Releases